laszloszurok/hugo-website/content/arch-notes/other-software.md

     \ %pc
     \ vifmimg clear
 ```
-Then clone this repo: {{< target-blank url="https://github.com/cirala/vifmimg" >}} and place the vifmimg and vifmrun scripts in a folder that is included in your $PATH variable.
+Then clone this repo: [https://github.com/cirala/vifmimg](https://github.com/cirala/vifmimg) place the vifmimg and vifmrun scripts in a folder that is included in your $PATH variable.
 From now on, you have to launch vifm with the vifmrun script to have image-, pdf-, video thumbnail-, etc. previews.

 ## Spotify